Problem-informed Graphical Quantum Generative Learning: Background Notation

-Unfortunately, not even this function is optimal for data-driven training, as it requires a large number of training samples and it was shown not to be trainable for larger-scale QCBMs \cite{rudolph2023trainability}.
-In \cite{liu2018differentiable} a more efficient cost function was introduced for gradient-based training of QCBMs.
+Unfortunately, this function is also unsuitable for data-driven training, as it requires a large number of training samples, and it was shown not to be trainable for larger-scale QCBMs \cite{rudolph2024trainability}.
+In Ref.~\cite{liu2018differentiable} a more efficient cost function was introduced for gradient-based training of QCBMs.
 The idea was to compare the distance of the samples drawn from the target and the model distribution in a kernel feature space.
 This loss function is called the squared maximum mean discrepancy (MMD):

 where the $\phi$ function maps $x$ into a higher dimensional space and by definition $K(x,y) = \phi(x)^T\phi(x)$ is the kernel function, for which they used a Gaussian kernel